 - So Crazy, It Must Be True: When Ben is trying to convince Jonah of the reality behind the attempt on Luke's life and Nick Fury being on the outs with S.H.I.E.L.D., Jonah believes him as soon as the pieces fall into place.

-- Symbol Swearing: While Alias was a MAX imprint (meaning strong language was okay), The Pulse was not, and Bendis had to tone down the at-times foul-mouthed Jessica's dialogue accordingly.
+- Symbol Swearing: While Alias was published under the adult-oriented Marvel MAX imprint, meaning strong language was okay, The Pulse was not, and Bendis had to tone down the at-times foul-mouthed Jessica's dialogue accordingly.

 - Take That!: